 4. Cook Inlet

 What to do in Anchorage to get out of the city on a nice day?
 Find a beautiful view of a magnificent waterway from the road.
 Enjoy a long drive while seeing a stunning view of Cook Inlet.
-While you’re on the road, you can see a lot of side attractions like the Beluga Point, Girdwood, Alyeska, Portage Glacier, Whittier (via the tunnel).
-During your trip, make sure to pull over for a quick picture with the beautiful scenery.
+While you’re on the road, you can see a lot of side attractions like Beluga Point, Girdwood, Alyeska, Portage Glacier, and Whittier (via the tunnel).
+During your trip, make sure to pull over for a quick picture of the beautiful scenery.

 5. Lake Eklutna

 Lake Eklutna is considered one of the most scenic lakes in Alaska and therefore, one of the most scenic things to do in Anchorage.
 You can go camping with your friends or family, or try kayaking, every moment spent will all be worth it.
 Enjoy the beautiful view while relaxing in this lake.
 It is best recommended to visit this place on a sunny day so you can get the most out of this gem of Anchorage, Alaska.

 Tony Knowles Coastal Trail is a hiking trail along the coast of Anchorage, Alaska which stretches for 11 miles.
 If you love outdoor activities and are not sure what to do in Anchorage, then you shouldn’t miss this place!
 Rent a bike to further enjoy the amazing view.